cybrkyd/british-english-language-tools/README.md

 ## Word List Editorial Policy
 The original word list contained over 150,000 entries, compiled from various public domain sources.
-Entries that do not conform to the preferred standard of British-English spelling are removed.
+Entries that did not conform to the preferred standard of British-English spelling were removed.

 The list continues to be improved:
 * Missing entries are discovered and added;